-Blogposts regarding many topics, from gardening to writing advice and DnD.
+Blogposts regarding many topics, from gardening and homesteading to cooking and DnD.
 With our growing cast of authors, we are Mainlyblogging!

 Rock Bottom: How Rocks Ruin Gardens